Terms And Conditions

 9.4 Alcohol and Drug Consumption

-10. Copyright, Image Rights and GEMA
+10. Copyright, Image Rights, and GEMA

-The Artist may request photos from the event photographer with the Client’s consent (own depiction only).
+10.3 Photo Material from Photographer The Artist may request photos from the event photographer (only their own depiction) with the Client’s consent.
 Costs are borne by the Artist.

 10.5 GEMA and Copyrights

-1. c) sentence 1, they are liable proportionally for resulting GEMA fines (max.
-50%), provided the Client proves they had no knowledge of the obligation.
-If the Artist takes over the GEMA registration, they are liable for late or faulty registrations.
+1. d) Liability:If the Artist does not handle the GEMA registration, the Client is solely liable for correct registration.
+If the Artist omits the written notice of the registration obligation according to paragraph c) sentence 1, they are liable for resulting GEMA fines proportionally (max.
+50%), provided the Client proves they were unaware of the obligation.
+If the Artist handles the GEMA registration, they are liable for late or incorrect registrations.

 11. Data Protection and Confidentiality

-11.2 Both parties undertake confidentiality.
+11.2 Both parties commit to confidentiality.

-11.3 Data is deleted after expiration of the statutory retention periods (usually 3 years).
+11.3 Data is deleted after the expiration of statutory retention periods (usually 3 years).

-12. Applicable Law and Jurisdiction
+12. Applicable Law and Place of Jurisdiction

 12.1 The law of the Federal Republic of Germany applies.